-Estate North Star - I was blessed to have had the opportunity to live there and manage the property for two separate owners over several years.
+Estate North Star - I was blessed to have had the opportunity to reside and manage the property for two separate owners over several years.
 In the late '70's into the early 80's the North shore was a remote and pristine area and totally awesome.
-I did this while I worked at Antilles Air Boats.
+I did this while I worked at Antilles Air Boats and later, Coral Air.
 North Star was at the base of Mt.
 Eagle, the tallest mount (1,100 ft.) and the last light along the coast all the way to Ham's Bluff Lighthouse.
-I managed the property that consisted of 70+ acres and 5 homes until I left St. Croix for Hawaii in 1982.
+I managed the property that consisted of 70 acres with 5 homes, until I left St. Croix for Hawaii in 1982.

 The museum has the above plantation photo as Frenchman's Bay in St. Thomas.
 I know for a fact that this is Estate North Star on St. Croix.
 The original painting is hanging in the museum.
 Every building, structure, well, and contour of terrain is exactly as depicted in the painting.
 Frenchman's Bay does not resemble at all.